saoudh/Software-Analysis-with-Deep-Learning/README.md

 # Software-Analysis-with-Deep-Learning
+This is an approach to predict missing tokens in a hole of variable length, which is created automatically in the preprocessing phase.
+This implementation uses some methods from the paper Code Completion with Statistical Language Models by	Veselin Raychev et al., 2014 http://www.cs.technion.ac.il/~yahave/papers/pldi14-statistical.pdf.

 ## Installation
 The completion process can be run with the trained model without modification in the code by executing runner.py from the terminal and from the directory CourseProject.